DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 accredited by COPE is considered approved by the board.

-offered by a college or university program approved by the board under R 338.321 is
+by a college or university program approved by the board under R 338.321 is considered

 (4) A continuing education program related to the practice of optometry that has been

-approved or sponsored by the AAO, the AOA, or the MOA is considered approved by the
+approved or sponsored by the AAO, AOA, or MOA is considered approved by the board.

 (5) A continuing education program related to the practice of optometry that has been